Max Planck: Early life and education

-Planck was gifted when it came to music.
-He took singing lessons and played piano, organ and cello, and composed songs and operas.
+Planck was gifted when it came to music; he took singing lessons and played piano, organ and cello, and composed songs and operas.
 However, instead of music he chose to study physics.

-The Munich physics professor Philipp von Jolly advised Planck against going into physics, saying, "In this field, almost everything is already discovered, and all that remains is to fill a few holes."
-Planck replied that he did not wish to discover new things, but only to understand the known fundamentals of the field, and so began his studies in 1874 at the University of Munich.
-Under Jolly's supervision, Planck performed the only experiments of his scientific career, studying the diffusion of hydrogen through heated platinum, but transferred to theoretical physics.
+In 1874, Planck enrolled at the University of Munich.
+Under professor Philipp von Jolly's supervision, Planck performed the only experiments of his scientific career, studying the diffusion of hydrogen through heated platinum, but transferred to theoretical physics.
+Jolly advised Planck against going into theoretical physics; Planck recalls that in 1878, Jolly argued that physics was almost complete, being a "highly developed, nearly fully matured science, that through the crowning achievement of the discovery of the principle of conservation of energy will arguably soon take its final stable form".

-In 1877, he went to the Friedrich Wilhelms University in Berlin for a year of study with physicists Hermann von Helmholtz and Gustav Kirchhoff and mathematician Karl Weierstrass.
+In 1877, Planck went to the University of Berlin for a year of study with physicists Hermann von Helmholtz and Gustav Kirchhoff and mathematician Karl Weierstrass.
 He wrote that Helmholtz was never quite prepared, spoke slowly, miscalculated endlessly, and bored his listeners, while Kirchhoff spoke in carefully prepared lectures which were dry and monotonous.
-He soon became close friends with Helmholtz.
-While there he undertook a program of mostly self-study of Clausius's writings, which led him to choose thermodynamics as his field.
+He soon became a close friend with Helmholtz.
+While there he undertook a program of mostly self-study of Rudolf Clausius' writings, which led him to choose thermodynamics as his field.

-In October 1878, Planck passed his qualifying exams and in February 1879 defended his dissertation Über den zweiten Hauptsatz der mechanischen Wärmetheorie (On the Second Law of Mechanical Heat Theory).
+In October 1878, Planck passed his qualifying exams and in February 1879 defended his thesis Über den zweiten Hauptsatz der mechanischen Wärmetheorie (On the second law of mechanical heat theory).
 He briefly taught mathematics and physics at his former school in Munich.

 By the year 1880, Planck had obtained the two highest academic degrees offered in Europe.
 The first was a doctorate degree after he completed his paper detailing his research and theory of thermodynamics.
-He then presented his thesis called Gleichgewichtszustände isotroper Körper in verschiedenen Temperaturen (Equilibrium states of isotropic bodies at different temperatures), which earned him a habilitation.
+He then presented his venia legendi (habilitation) thesis titled Gleichgewichtszustände isotroper Körper in verschiedenen Temperaturen (Equilibrium states of isotropic bodies at different temperatures).